 Battlefield 1’s most affecting mission is its first, however, which gets across the unspeakable death toll by throwing you into the boots of another soldier in the same battle every time you die - only to gun you down again moments later.

 The multiplayer might cling too tightly to a format defined in other warzones, and the gas grenades definitely don’t get across the horrific reality of chemical warfare in the early 20th century.
-But these stumbles are the sign of a studio daring to try, rather than fall back on old accomplishments.
+But these stumbles are the sign of a studio daring to try rather than fall back on old accomplishments.
 Hopefully, we'll be looking at yet another impressive war game from DICE when the Battlefield V release date finally rolls around.

-Sometimes the most sobering thing you can do to drive home the vulnerability of battle is to strip away everything we’re used to in a shooter - regenerating armour, piles of hit points, copious cover - and show how quickly we’d really last under fire.
-Operation Flashpoint was a concerted effort to do just that, and it’s still remarkable when played today.
+Sometimes the most sobering thing you can do to drive home the vulnerability of battle in war games is to strip away everything we’re used to in a shooter - regenerating armour, piles of hit points, copious cover - and show how quickly we’d really last under fire.
+Operation Flashpoint was a concerted effort to do just that.
+It’s still remarkable when played today.

-At the start of each mission you’re presented with a briefing, handed a map, compass, watch and notebook, and then booted out onto an unforgiving island in 1980s Eastern Europe.
-You might be guarding a base, engaging in reconnaissance, bearing down on an objective or simply driving a truck - but all the time, you’ll be acutely aware of the sudden death that awaits you if you slip up.
-Bohemia’s subsequent ArmA series is a successful (and far prettier) continuation of the same feel.
+At the start of each mission you’re presented with a briefing, handed a map, compass, watch, and notebook, and then booted onto an unforgiving island in 1980s Eastern Europe.
+You might be guarding a base, engaging in reconnaissance, bearing down on an objective, or simply driving a truck - but all the time, you’ll be acutely aware of the sudden death that awaits you if you slip up.
+Bohemia’s Arma 3 is a successful (and far prettier) continuation of the same feel.

 Here’s a description of an unassuming hamlet on The Witcher 3’s map: “The inhabitants of this village were relieved when they learned the path of the marching armies had shifted slightly and passed their village by.
 Then, one night... they changed their mind.”

 That cruel sense of circumstance and (sometimes literal) gallows humour is typical of The Witcher 3, and its Velen area in particular.
 In a country reduced to mud by forces battling to reach more strategically important settlements, the focus is placed on the people trampled underfoot.
-The indiscriminate cost of war is weaved into quests, incidental descriptions and the open-world itself.
+The indiscriminate cost of war is weaved into quests, incidental descriptions, and the world itself.

-“As Poles, we’ve a strong folk memory of World War II,” CD Projekt writer Magdalena Zych told us of The Witcher 3’s depiction of war.
+“As Poles, we’ve a strong folk memory of World War II,” CD Projekt writer Magdalena Zych tells us of The Witcher 3’s depiction of war.
 “Even if it’s something we heard from our grandparents or great grandparents, we can relate to people living under foreign occupation.
 It’s not hard to imagine for us.”
 Sure, swords and sorcery might not be what initially leaps to mind when you think of the best war games, but The Witcher 3’s sobering depiction of life in a war-torn nation makes it more than worthy of inclusion.

 Carentan is a rural town in northern France with a lovely old church.
 It was also a strategic objective in the Second World War - perched as it was between Utah and Omaha beaches - and hosted perhaps the finest RTS level ever crafted in Company of Heroes.